MyCryptoHQ/knowledge-base-content/how-to/hardware-wallets/ledger/how-to-recover-assets-sent-to-the-wrong-address.md

 From here on, you can simply send a transaction as usual.
 We recommend sending it to one of the addresses specific for that coin, e.g. "Ledger (ETC)" for ETC coins, and "Default (EWC)" for EWT coins.

-Note that if you sent ERC-20 tokens to the wrong address, you have to make sure that Contract Data is enabled on your Ledger device.
+Note that if you sent ERC-20 tokens to the wrong address, you have to make sure that "contract data" or "blind signing" is enabled on your Ledger device.
 Even if you enabled it previously using the regular ETH app, you have to enable it again.